 Although it's entirely possible that the game would have worked as a non-virtual reality title, certain aspects can't translate onto a flat, two-dimensional screen.
 The camera angles for each area are top-notch, setting the atmosphere, but also giving you the freedom to look around.
 When I saw the Minotaur for the first time, I was shocked at how large the beast looked and felt in relation to Theseus and even the labyrinth.
 It’s something that has been increasingly hard to explain to those that haven’t played games in VR, as the scale of giant monsters, environments and even your own character are unmatched.

 As the game uses the Unreal Engine 4, Theseus has some outstanding looking areas in the game, solid lighting effects, and a well-detailed main character.
 Theseus and the Minotaur are without a doubt the best character models I’ve experienced on the PSVR.
 There are some lower quality textures every so often, but Forge Reply has really pushed the outdated PlayStation 4 hardware.
 While you are not hunting spiders, you’ll be solving environmental puzzles, but your path through the labyrinth is quite linear.
 You are frequently guided to the next location, whether you need to open a door or jump across ledges to reach new areas.

 Theseus is a cinematic VR experience for the PlayStation VR, but is over all too soon.
 The atmosphere inside the labyrinth and beyond is incredible, you really need to see it, but the puzzles and exploration feel quite linear.
 Combat isn’t overly complicated, but fighting multiple creatures at once can lead to frustrating deaths.
 There is a second ending in the game if you are able to locate all of the corpses scattered throughout.Note: Theseus was reviewed on PlayStation VR.
-A digital copy of the game provided by the publisher.
+A digital copy of the game was provided by the publisher/developer.